 Somehow even in the destruction of watching forests burn, when the sun sets and hilltops flicker and sparkle with embers still alight, you cannot help but be mesmerized by fire.
 It’s gorgeous, awe-inspiring and beautiful.
 Even those most painfully affected are in awe of the magnitude of the destruction.
 I guess that’s why you see so many people pulled over taking “fire selfies.”

-It’s like an episode of Storm Chasers some days.
-But the general public is pulled over randomly, iPhones out, ready to be the first to get 55 likes on Facebook by posting the most intense footage.
+It’s like an episode of Storm Chasers some days: The general public stops on the side of the road, iPhones out, ready to be the first to get 55 likes on Facebook by posting the most intense footage.
 I get it.
 We all get it.
-It’s not any different than the pull, like gravity of your eyes on the interstate as you see the blue and red flashing lights.
+It’s not any different than the pull when you see the blue and red flashing lights along the side of the Interstate.
 You’re compelled to look.

-Curiosity is at its peak during catastrophe it seems.
+Curiosity is at its peak during a catastrophe.
 On the news, we see declarations of disaster, evacuations, footage of the destruction.
 Somehow, it’s not real until you see it firsthand.
-This is all a drastic change from the quietude of nature that your vacation was seeking–we get it.
+This is all a drastic change from the quietude of nature that your vacation was seeking.
+We get it.

 Let’s just agree to go about being in these areas in the right way.
-“Looky-Lous” are akin to insects buzzing around your hardhat on most fires — but in some areas it can be downright deadly to be in the wrong place, especially for no good reason.
+“Looky-Lous” are akin to insects buzzing around a firefighter’s hardhat.
+But in some areas it can be downright deadly to be in the wrong place, especially for no good reason.

 You drive up on a sign that warns: “Slow!
 Smoke over the road.
 Headlights on for Safety!”
 Not only does this mean you should have your lights on and go slow, there is a really good chance that firefighters are in the area working.
 They’re being hyper-vigilant by being safe and watching for traffic.
 But someone driving like a stunt actor through flames and smoke isn’t going to end well for anyone.